beegagliardi.com

 Intelligence

-The telemetry layer: Analytics, feedback loops, and gap mapping that show exactly where confidence breaks down and what to improve next.
+Captures the telemetry: analytics, feedback loops, and gap mapping that show exactly what to improve next.

 Why it compounds